Nawab Faizunnesa: Rupjalal

 Rupjalal is a story of prince Jalal and two heroines, Rupbanu and Hurbanu.
 It narrates Jalal's heroic and sexual exploits and his marriages to both the heroines.
 Hasanat reads Rupjalal “as a manifesto of Muslim women’s sexual defiance and subordination in nineteenth century Bengal” (p.
 2).
 However, the text can also be read as a counter narrative to the discourse of nineteenth-century Western literary orientalism that tends to emasculate Muslim men and represents Muslim women as always in the lookout for a gaze at Western Christian heroes only to sexually offer themselves to their supposed dream-lovers.
-Contrary to the image of emasculated Muslim man, Faizunnesa depicts an ‘athletic and strong’ Muslim hero of virility and valor who “grew so handsome at sixteen / That wherever he went, women were seen / Flocking around him; his manliness / Turned the meekest housewives into temptresses / And each of these women longed to be the one / To be loved by this handsome man!”
+Contrary to the image of emasculated Muslim man, Faizunnesa depicts an 'athletic and strong' Muslim hero of virility and valor who "grew so handsome at sixteen / That wherever he went, women were seen / Flocking around him; his manliness / Turned the meekest housewives into temptresses / And each of these women longed to be the one / To be loved by this handsome man!"
 (50) As opposed to orientalist representations, in Rupjalal it is a Muslim hero who is at the centre of Muslim women's imagination.

-Hasanat's treatment of Muslim society as opposed to Hindu society in colonial Bengal with regard to the status of women may also not stand up to academic scrutiny.
-She claims: “Muslim society’s treatment of the female body was totally different from that of an orthodox Hindu or a liberal Brahmo society” (p.
-2).
-She attempts to depict a favourable picture of the Hindu community as opposed to the Muslim community, stating: ‘While “the [Hindu] nationalist male" thought of his own wife/sister/daughter as "normal" precisely because she was no more a "sex object," a Muslim male reformer considered his wife/sister/daughter always as a sex object' (p.
-13).

-Hasanat did a noble work by introducing Faizunnesa's work to a global readership and for her beautiful, reader-friendly translation.
-What makes her work unwieldy is her audacious attempts to make big theological statements about Islam, and that without adequate knowledge about the religion.
-However, her efficient translation of Rupjalal will facilitate more interpretations and encourage further research on the text.
+Hasanat introduced Faizunnesa's work to a global readership through her translation.